 (1) Mr. Sabo, who became our chief executive officer on May 3, 2018, replacing Mr. Offenberg, was seconded to us by our Manager and does not receive compensation directly from us.
-We pay our Manager a quarterly management fee and Mr. Sabo as a member of our Manager, receives cash distributions from our Manager periodically after payment of all compensation and other expenses to our Manager's employees.
+We pay our Manager a quarterly management fee and Mr. Sabo, as a member of our Manager, receives cash distributions from our Manager periodically after payment of all compensation and other expenses to our Manager's employees.
 The amount of such distribution is derived by the Manager and is not within our control.
 We incurred approximately \$38.8 million, \$28.1 million and \$25.7 million of management fees under the Management Services Agreement during each of 2018, 2017 and 2016, respectively, and approximately \$5.5 million, \$4.6 million and \$3.9 million of offsetting management fees under our Offsetting Management Services Agreements during each of 2018, 2017 and 2016, respectively.
-See the sections titled "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Management Services Agreement" and "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Offsetting Management Services Agreements" for additional information about the Management Services Agreement and our Offsetting Management Services Agreements.
+See the sections titled "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Management Services Agreements" for additional information about the Management Services Agreement and our Offsetting Managements for additional information about the Management Services Agreement and our Offsetting Management Services Agreement and our Offsetting management services Agreements with Related Parties - Offsetting Management Services Agreements" for additional information about the Management Services Agreement and our Offsetting Management Services Agreements.
 Accordingly, no compensation information for Mr. Sabo or Mr. Offenberg is reflected in the above summary compensation table.